Mana Maoli’s newest video to premiere Saturday in benefit concert

 “This third one, we feel, is our best one yet,” said Nakanishi.
 “It covers about 40 artists and hundreds of youth across 14 schools.”

-Many artists in the concert lineup Saturday are also featured in the video — Raiatea Helm, Nahko, JR of Common Kings, vocalists of The Green, Kimie and Hawane Rio.
+Many artists in the concert lineup Saturday are also featured in the video.

 The Ho‘omau Oahu Concert features Hawaiian music with Josh Tatofi, original members of the Makaha Sons of Ni‘ihau and youth from Hawaiian immersion and charter schools.
 The Mana Mele Concert features Kapena, Landon McNamara, Paula Fuga and more.

 Donations must be made by 10 a.m.
-Friday to the Kickstarter campaign to get on the guest list for the concert.
+Friday to the Kickstarter campaign.
 The campaign helps pay for remaining post-production and premiere event costs and offers various perks, including the concert and a digital gift pack, along with private lessons or performances from the artists.

 Donations of $20 may also be made at the door.
 More details are available at manamele.org.